 No one in their right mind can knock the absolute greatness of the Buenos Aires bares and cafés notables, the old school cafés that are pieces of the city’s cultural history.
 I’d gladly sit for hours in one of these beautiful cafés, drinking on a cortado and soaking up porteño life in a jarrito.
 But sometimes (like every time), a strong morning pick me up is somewhat crucial to get through the day, and here’s where you should be going to sip on some of that quality black liquid gold.

-Let’s recite a special prayer and say a massive gracious gracias to the beautiful coffee gods for bringing us this c-word mecca on Thames.
-Daniel Cifuentes, the Colombian born barista champion, might be somewhat of a coffee nazi (in the best possible way), but his love for the aromatic bean has helped transform the coffee scene in Buenos Aires.
+LATTENTE Let’s recite a special prayer and say a massive gracious gracias to the beautiful coffee gods for bringing us this c-word mecca on Thames.
+Owners Daniel Cifuentes and Zehan Nurhadzar, might be somewhat coffee nazis (in the best possible way), but their love for the aromatic bean has helped transform the coffee scene in Buenos Aires.
 Lattente houses a team of the top baristas in the city, making it the ideal spot to perch onto a bar stool, watch the masters do their thaaang, and exhale a great cracked out caffeinated sigh of relief for finally drinking a properly made coffee.
 On Saturdays, the capos at Cannoli de Palermo set up shop on the sidewalk, while on Sundays, Sheikob’s Bagels bring the baked and boiled bagel love.